Prominent Bangladeshi Diplomat receives EDU Secretary-General

 Ambassador Mannan declared himself keen to expedite educational activities at all levels.

 Subjects covered in his riveting address included: the pre-colonial history of Bangladesh under Mughal rule for 400 years; the linguistic origins of the Bangla language and its interaction and coexistence with Farsi, Arabic, Sanskrit, Urdu and English; the effect of British colonial rule and how Bangladesh was educationally prosperous at that time; the effects of Partition and the struggle for independence which followed and which eventually saw Bangla adopted as the Official State Language with English as the Second Language; the continuation of the British model of education and its adaptation to primary, secondary, pre-university college (also called high school) and university level academic and vocational education.

-He expounded the Prime Minister Sheikh Hasina’s audacious “Vision 2021” which has no less a stated aim than to make Bangladesh hunger and poverty free and to achieve the status of a mid-level developed country by that date, through digitalization and the priority accorded to science based education.
+He expounded the Prime Minister Sheikh Hasina’s audacious vision, which has no less a stated aim than to make Bangladesh hunger and poverty free and to achieve the status of a mid-level developed country in the not too distant future, through digitalization and the priority accorded to science based education.

 Strides have been made in that direction with Bangladesh being a world leader in micro-finance and some remote villages now even having computer aided teaching.
 The literacy rate is 67% and improving it is a high priority challenge being faced.

 The Secretary-General of EDU was delighted to establish an agreement in which Ambassador Mannan assumes the role of primary point of contact for liaison with Dhakar as the process is begun for Bangladesh to become a participant of EDU and its programmes.